joneswack/ocr-workbench/README.md

 Features:
 - Executable code setup for the above libraries
 - Automatic conversion of all provided PDF files in ``data/input`` into markdown using all methods
-- Memory and time tracking for each method
 - Hardware acceleration using CPU, MPS and CUDA
+- Time and memory (cpu only) tracking for each method

 ## Why do we still care about OCR?